helping you see the big picture of the biBle

 Craig G. Bartholomew

-Craig G. Bartholomew, Director of the Kirby Laing Centre for Public Theology in Cambridge, is a celebrated theologian and author known for his extensive work in biblical studies and philosophy.
+Rev. Dr. Craig G. Bartholomew serves as Director of the Kirby Laing Centre for Public Theology in Cambridge, UK.
+He is a celebrated theologian and author known for his extensive work in biblical studies and philosophy.

 His acclaimed publications, including The Drama of Scripture and Introducing Biblical Hermeneutics, have influenced students and scholars alike.
 Craig's current focus is a monumental multi-volume project, "The Old Testament and the Question of God," which seeks to explore the intricate narratives of the Old Testament and their relevance to contemporary questions about faith, existence, and the divine.